Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 **X** is a commitment visible by everyone.
 The value `3` is only known to Bob and Alice, while `28` is only known to Bob.

 To transfer those 3 coins again, the protocol requires `28` to be known.
 Let's say Bob wants to send the 3 coins to *Carol*.
 He needs to build a simple transaction where `Xi` is his input, and `Y` is Carol's new output.
-For the transcation to be valid, proving no new coins were created, subtracting the input from the output should result in 0.
+For the transaction to be valid, proving no new coins were created, subtracting the input from the output should result in 0.

 ```text
 Y - Xi = 0*G + 0*H = 0